fcBIM/gruppe38/rules/Assignment 2/README.md

 <br /> As we are fairly new but are interested in improving this skill.

 ### The chosen building
 We chose the #2406 building from last years Advanced Building Design course because it seems like the model have all the required data that we need in order for us to develop a relevant tool for our choice of use case.
-Claim: 6,74 kgC02eq/m2/year.
+Claim is that the building will emit 6,74 kgC02eq/m2/year, and the claim is from the ARC report: BEATS -> CO2 -> 6,74 kgC02eq./m2/yr.
-Claim is from the ARC report: BEATS -> CO2 -> 6,74 kgC02eq./m2/yr.
-Source of claim: file CES_BLD_24_06_ARC p.
+The source of claim is from the file CES_BLD_24_06_ARC p.
 5.

 ## Use Case
 How you would check this claim?